Reported Liverpool target compared to Messi; his agent was spotted at Anfield recently

 Liverpool are desperate to strengthen their midfield options in the summer and a move for the Brighton No. 10 would certainly make sense.

-No disrespect to Brighton who are having a superb campaign and are just seven points behind fourth placed Spurs with three games in hand, after winning the World Cup last year Mac Allister may now feel he’s ready to make the next step in his career and to be regularly competing in the Champions League and for silverware.
+No disrespect to Brighton, who are having a superb campaign and are just seven points behind fourth-placed Spurs with three games in hand, but after winning the World Cup last year, Mac Allister may now feel he’s ready to make the next step in his career and to be regularly competing in the Champions League.

 Chelsea, Manchester United and Manchester City have all joined the Merseysiders in showing interest in the Argentine’s signature and it’ll be intriguing to see what happens come the summer.